Merlin's Apprentice: Part II

 In the meantime, Burton hopes to betroth Yvonne to a Scottish king and indenture the remaining citizens of Camelot to that lord for personal gain.
 Yvonne and Jack reveal Burton and his wife's past treachery, and instead of a quick execution Jack hopes a trial will cleanse Camelot of its sins.
 Instead Brianna takes justice into her own hands and kills the pair as the barbarians approach.

 While the two sides battle, Lord Weston accompanies Jack to the cave.
 Jack parts the waterfall, and they enter the cave.
-Jack warns Weston that he is the true stain on Camelot and advises him not to take the grail.
+Jack warns Weston that he is the true stain on Camelot and advises him not to take the Grail.
 When Weston touches it, his impurity turns him to dust.
 The Lady of the Lake appears and offers Jack a chance to become powerful.
 Instead he rejects his mother (apparently killing her) and makes a wish of the Grail: Jack says that the Grail may do what it wishes with him, if it will only end the destruction outside.
 The Grail accepts this unselfish act, and reanimates the dead warriors on both sides.
 Graham holds it aloft and promises a new Camelot will be built.

 Graham and Yvonne marry.
 During the reconstruction, Sir Snout tells Jack to speak the name of the land of the dead (Tartarus) in order to see his father.
-Jack goes to Merlin, and the two are allowed to spend the time they didn't have as father and son.
+Jack goes to Merlin, and the two are allowed to spend the time they did not have as father and son.
 The film concludes by hinting that Jack and Brianna are now married and probably going to have children.
 The film ends when Jack picks up Brianna as she blows out a candle.